Dathasai1234/Personal-Notes/Security/identity, access, security/5- Entra ID, ADDS, Windows AD.md

 ---

-# Azure AD connect Sync
+# Azure AD Connect Sync

 to not manage identities in two locations, we use #AD_Connect_Sync to sync identities of Windows AD to Azure AD